Skip to content

 .setEnableDataFilter(false);

-The pull interval for remote blacklists is based on the pull_interval returned by the server; if the server does not return a valid value, the SDK uses 10 seconds as the fallback interval. pull_interval supports seconds or strings with units, e.g., 10, 30s, 2m, 1h.
+The pull interval for remote blacklists is based on the pull_interval returned by the server; when the server does not return a valid value, the SDK uses 10 seconds as the fallback interval. pull_interval supports seconds or strings with units, such as 10, 30s, 2m, 1h.

 Runtime Capabilities